 - Restrain or trap the animal if able and safe to do so; this allows it to be sent for testing.
 Avoid injuring the head area if possible to ensure proper lab results.

 - Contact Animal Control to report the bite and pick up the animal.

 - Contact your physician, the Frederick Health Hospital’s Emergency Department (240-566-3500), or the Health Department’s Community Health Services Division (301-600-3342).

 Special Note About Bats Due to the small size of the puncture wound, most people are unaware when they have been bitten by a bat; therefore it is important to know what to do if you discover a bat if your home even if there is no evidence of a bite.
 Learn about bats in your home.

 Rabies Test Results Any potentially rabid animal that has been in contact with a human or pet will be collected by Animal Control and submitted to the Rabies State Testing Lab.
 Domesticated animals will be put under a 10-day observation quarantine and will not be submitted for testing (unless there are extenuating circumstances).

 Once the Health Department receives the positive or negative test results from the State Lab, the bite victim will be contacted with these results:

-If the animal tests positive for the rabies virus, a Health Department sanitarian will complete a phone investigation to determine what actions should be taken.
+- If the animal tests positive for the rabies virus, Health Department staff will complete a phone investigation to determine what actions should be taken.
 In cases of human exposure, the victim will be directed to the appropriate medical contact person for further direction.